 4. How the CPUC envisions smart meters will reduce energy use

-From the CPUC website: The California Public Utilities Commission (CPUC) has authorized the state’s investor owned utilities to replace conventional customer meters with smart meters in order to give consumers greater control over their energy use.
+From the CPUC website: The California Public Utilities Commission (CPUC) has authorized the state’s investor owned utilities to replace conventional customer meters with smart meters to give consumers greater control over their energy use.
 Smart meters enable a utility to provide customers with detailed information about their energy usage at different times of the day, which in turn enables customers to manage their energy use more proactively.

 The benefits of smart meters to customers, the state, and utilities, include:

 - Allows for faster outage detection and restoration of service by a utility when an outage occurs and therefore, less disruption to a customer’s home or business.

 - Provides customers with greater control over their electricity use when coupled with time-based rates, increasing the range of different pricing plans available to customers and giving them more choice in managing their electricity consumption and bills.

 - Smart meters enable a utility to measure a customer’s electricity usage in hourly increments.